peter88213/aeon2yw/docs/usage.md

 title_label = Title

-# Label of the csv field whose contents are exported
+# Label of the csv field whose contents are imported
 # as the scene's title to yWriter.

 start_date_time_label = Start Date

-# Label of the csv field whose contents are exported
+# Label of the csv field whose contents are imported
 # as the scene's date/time to yWriter.

 end_date_time_label = End Date